bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

       });
     });

-Now we are using a different assertion library so we'll be working with some different syntax.
-Open up the [`Chai Expect`](https://www.chaijs.com/api/bdd/) documentation for reference, we won't be going into tons of detail into every function we use with Chai because Chai allows for a lot of smaller chainable functions and we know you have lives outide this reading.
+Now we are using a different assertion library so we’ll be working with some different syntax.
+Open up the [`Chai Expect`](https://www.chaijs.com/api/bdd/) documentation for reference, we won’t be going into tons of detail into every function we use with Chai because Chai allows for a lot of smaller chainable functions and we know you have lives outide this reading.

 The nice thing about Chai is that the chainable functions available will often read like English.
 Check out the right column of this handy [Chai cheatsheet](https://devhints.io/chai) for a quick and easy reference on chainable functions.

-We'll start our first spec off by using the [`property`](https://www.chaijs.com/api/bdd/#method_property) matcher to ensure that a newly instantiated object has a specified property:
+We’ll start our first spec off by using the [`property`](https://www.chaijs.com/api/bdd/#method_property) matcher to ensure that a newly instantiated object has a specified property:

     describe("Dog", function() {
       describe("Dog Constructor Function", function() {